How to Grow African Violets

 Proper Potting Technique

 African violets are easy to grow as long as you follow some simple rules.
-You can grow them in regular potting soil but they do best in mixtures specifically designed for African violets.
-When re-potting your plants, only fill the pot with soil to within ¼- to ½ inch of the rim.
+You can grow them in regular potting soil but they do best in mixtures specifically designed for African violets which is lighter with more drainage than regular potting soil.
+When re-potting your plants, only fill the pot with soil to within ¼- to ½-inch of the rim.
 This allows room to water your plants.
 You can use either plastic or clay pots.
 If you use clay pots, line the rim with aluminum foil to protect the leaves.
 Clay absorbs water and the wet rim will rot your leaves.

 You can water either from the top or the bottom of the pot.
 If watering from the top, don't let the water splash on the leaves.
 Water the soil directly.
 A lot of people like to water from the bottom.
 Simply fill a saucer under the pot and allow the soil to absorb the water through the drainage hole.
 This allows the leaves to stay dry.
 However, it does cause salts to build up on the pot and the top of the soil which can damage your plants.
 Once a month, water your plants from the top to wash away the salts.
 And always use room temperature water, never cold water.
 African violets are tropical plants.
 Cold water can damage them.